 Introduction

-Welcome to the developer documentation for implementing a basic example with our system and API.
 This guide will walk you through the necessary steps to get started and provide you with the information you need to successfully integrate our system into your project.
 Additionally, you can view a full example on our Github.

-About Hybrid Compute
+Hybrid Compute

 The results of these computations can then be used on-chain, enhancing the functionality and efficiency of smart contracts.
 By doing so, Hybrid Compute reduces gas costs associated with complex computations and broadens the scope of what decentralized applications (dApps) can achieve.
 In essence, it bridges the gap between the blockchain and the real world, allowing for more sophisticated and dynamic applications.